Contains *-marked affiliate links.

 A mind map is a visual representation of the connections between things.
 With the help of a mind map, you can find structure in almost any complicated matter.

-I’ve been looking for the best mind mapping app for a while, but the search ended at least for a while when I found Scapple Mind Mapping Software* a> (Mac and Windows).
+I’ve been looking for the best mind mapping app for a while, but the search ended at least for a while when I found Scapple Mind Mapping Software (Mac and Windows).

 What makes a good mind mapping app?